-Ruby Slippers Productions is the record label for the music publishing company, Lisa Hilton Music ®.
+Ruby Slippers Productions is a music publishing company founded by the award winning composer and acclaimed pianist Lisa K. Hilton.
 Ruby Slippers Productions has produced over twenty albums of music.
 Lisa Hilton Music® was established in 1997 and is now a Registered Trademark.
 Lisa Hilton Music creates and publishes music, CDs, vinyl, digital downloads, sheet music

 Lisa Hilton Music® represents the publishing of by Lisa K. Hilton.
 Close to 300 recorded tracks of jazz and instrumental music can be licensed by The Harry Fox Agency by using their SongFile licensing link or directly licensed through Lisa Hilton Music®.
 All music has been recorded by top engineers at Avatar Studios, Capitol Studios, Castle Oaks Studio, Mad Hater Studio, or Power Station Studio with no overdubs.
-All sound is from live acoustic instruments.
+All sound is from live acoustic instruments by Grammy® award winning engineers Al Schmitt, Fernando Lodeiro, Gavin Lurssen, and others.

 ABOUT LISA HILTON